pkp/pkp-docs/translating-guide/en/translate-documentation.md

 ## Get Started

 To get started translating PKP software documentation, you can follow the instructions in this guide.
-You only need to contact the Translation Coordinator or your Language Moderator if you have questions.
-You can also get support for translation in the [PKP Community Forum](https://forum.pkp.sfu.ca/c/questions/translations/12).
+If you have questions you can contact the Translation Coordinator or your Language Moderator.
+You can also talk to other PKP translators and ask questions in the [PKP Community Forum](https://forum.pkp.sfu.ca/c/translations/12).

 To use GitLocalize for translation, you need to have a GitHub account and be logged in.
 If you do not already have an account, register on GitHub.